 - Mid-Stage Dementia: Prioritise activities that bring comfort and familiarity, such as listening to music, light exercise, sorting objects, or looking at photo albums.

-- Late-Stage Dementia: Emphasise sensory stimulation through gentle touch, calming music, aromatherapy, or offering preferred snacks.
+- Late-Stage Dementia: Emphasise sensory stimulation through gentle touch, soothing music, aromatherapy, or offering preferred snacks.

 2. Cater to Their Interests:

-Think about their hobbies, experiences, and favourite things to do.
+Think about their hobbies, experiences, and favourite things to do with someone.
 Did they enjoy music?
 Gardening?
 Cooking?
 Plan activities that they may find joyful and connect them to their past.

 3. Keep it Simple and Fun: